10 tips on how to become more socially responsible in the natural ingredients for cosmetics sector

 The following are several examples of steps that you could take to improve health and safety conditions:

+- Ensure a clean, safe workplace.
 Have preventative measures in place to avoid injuries and illness.
 To this end, you could provide employees with protective gear, including helmets, gloves, goggles and masks.
 You could also arrange regular medical checkups for your employees.

+- Have first aid kits available and provide for emergency transportation.
 Make first aid kits available, and make sure that they are complete and that no items have expired.
 If possible, have a vehicle available to transport employees to medical facilities in emergencies.
-You could also establish various medical-care points in communities close to where you operate, in order to provide emergency medical attention to your employees when there is no hospital in the vicinity.
-To prevent the same accident from recurring, keep track of all health-related incidents, and take measures to correct them.
+You could also establish various medical-care points in communities close to where you operate in order to provide emergency medical attention to your employees when there is no hospital in the vicinity.
+To prevent the same accident from recurring, keep track of all health-related incidents and take measures to correct them.

-Inspect the resting facilities.
+- Provide a decent recreation area.Inspect the resting facilities.
 They should provide protection from rainfall, sunlight, cold and heat, as well as basic sanitary facilities for hygiene, including toilets and washing stations.
 Moreover, ensure that there is access to clean drinking water.

+- Ensure access to improved working tools and share knowledge on best practices.
 Natural ingredients for cosmetics are produced under conditions that can be quite archaic.
-This may involve climbing trees or entering deep vegetation, where dangerous animals live.
-Consider providing climbing equipment for your producers, or snake serum for emergency purposes.
-Examine the challenges, and discuss areas for improvement with your client.
+This may involve climbing trees or entering deep vegetation where dangerous animals live.
+Consider providing climbing equipment for your producers or snake serum for emergency purposes.
+Examine the challenges and discuss areas for improvement with your client.

 Tips:

-- Brainstorm with producers about how to improve working processes and conditions, as they have the most experience with the production activities.
+- Brainstorm with your producers about how to improve working processes and conditions, as they have the most experience with the production activities.

 - Before investing in personal protective equipment, conduct several trial runs to assess its acceptance (wearing and using) by producers.

-- Explore options for collaborating with local hospitals or the International Committee of the Red Cross to organise trainings.
+- Explore options for collaborating with local hospitals or the International Committee of the Red Cross to organise training.
 Note that first-aid training can save lives, especially if production takes place in remote areas.

 - Elaborate and distribute an emergency plan for what to do in the case of accidents, including phone numbers and contact information for the nearest doctor and hospital.
 Identify the availability of facilities (for example, snake antivenom serum) and people who can arrange transportation for injured individuals.

 This process should be part of your traceability system.
-For further insight into how this works, see the document on ‘Tips to go green’.
+For further insight into how this works, see the CBI’s Tips to go green.

 Note that collection rights may be limited to extraction only, and activities aimed at promoting the sustainable cultivation of particular species may not be allowed.
 This could have a major impact on the long-term sustainability, production and income of the producers.
 It could also contribute to the degradation of the ecosystem, as the land has no designated owner and is thus unlikely to be protected or used sustainably.

-The following example illustrates the importance of securing land-use rights and the ways in which European clients could play a role in the process:
+The following example illustrates the importance of securing land-use rights and the ways in which European clients could play a role in the process.

 The French flavour and fragrance manufacturer MANE purchases styrax gum from the indigenous Pech people of Honduras.
 The gum is harvested wild in a large natural forest.
 At one time, the government had plans to declare this area a national park in order to improve its conservation status.
 These plans failed to consider the traditional Pech activity of styrax gum production, as no land-use rights were documented.
 This activity would not be allowed in a national park.
 With support from MANE and other companies in the perfumery sector, the location of the Pech production area was documented and shared with the forest authorities.
 A process of ‘free, prior and informed consultation’ was carried out, in which the Pech people were asked about the proposed declaration of the land as a protected area.
 A compromise was ultimately reached.
 Instead of a national park, the area was designated as an ‘Anthropological and Forest Reserve’.
 This dynamic designation allowed for the combination of forest conservation and the preservation of the traditional production of styrax gum.
 The Pech people now have a formal assignment for the forest that ensures sustainable land use and long-term conservation.